Marquette University admits graduate students under four different categories: degree, non-degree, temporary and visiting scholar status.

 Students already holding a Marquette master’s degree may earn a second Marquette master’s degree in another discipline following the application procedures stated in this bulletin.

 During the first term of study for a second master’s degree within the Graduate School of Management, students must plan with their adviser, a program of study to successfully complete the second master’s degree.
-Between 9 and 12 credit hours may be transferred (courses must have been completed within the past 5 years with the grade of B or better) from a student’s first master’s degree at Marquette University depending on the total number of credits needed for the second master’s degree.
+Typically, between 6 and 9 credit hours may be transferred (courses must have been completed within the past 5 years with the grade of B or better) from a student’s first master’s degree at Marquette University depending on the total number of credits needed for the second master’s degree.
+No more than 40% of a program can be double counted between degrees.
+Students in certificate programs are encouraged to seek advising regarding transferring certificate courses to master degree requirements.
+Transfer credits from certificate programs to master's degree vary by degree.
+Note that no credits can be transferred into a certificate and no courses taken prior to admission to a certificate program can count toward the certificate.
 Department endorsement and Graduate School of Management approval must be obtained.
 All transfer credits must be relevant to the GSM degree.
 All program requirements for the second master’s degree must be successfully completed by deadlines posted in the bulletin, including the transfer of credit form, graduation application, and if required, the professional project or comprehensive exam, etc. to meet the requirements for the second master’s degree.
 (See Transfer of Credit for additional information.)